Civil Groundworks: What to Expect Before Your Build Starts

 Groundworks are the first — and often most unpredictable — phase of any construction project.

-What Do Civil Groundworks Include?
+What Do Groundworks Include?

 Groundworks is a broad term that covers all the work that happens below and at ground level before the main structure is built.
 On a typical residential or commercial project, this includes: